chetui/CloudSuiteTutorial/README.md

 The motivation of this repo is to help our [ZJU ArcLab](http://arc.zju.edu.cn) members to install & use this benchmark.

+Notice the tutorials in this repo may be out of date if you are using the latest version of CloudSuite.

 ### Tutorial List

 * [Data Analytics Tutorial](https://github.com/chetui/CloudSuiteTutorial/tree/master/data_analytics)